 It doesn’t matter whether you’re a recent graduate or a seasoned professional looking for an exciting new job: the e-commerce industry has a lot to offer.
-Arno Ham, Chief Product Officer at Sana, explains why working in e-commerce was the perfect fit for him.
+Arno Ham, Chief Product Officer (CPO) at Sana Commerce, explains why working in e-commerce was the perfect fit for him.

 Can you tell us a little about your background and how you got started in the e-commerce industry?